filippo-za/save-and-save/README.md

 ## Welcome! 👋

-This is a project that I did during start2impact.
+This is a project that I did during start2impact course.
 The project consists in the realization of an application that has as its theme the fight against waste.

 ## The Application